fallen-icarus/cardano-swaps/README.md

 That being said, this protocol is fully peer-to-peer.
 If some community members are willing to accept the risks and are comfortable with the current features, nobody can stop them from using this protocol right now.

+## UTxO Concurrency Discussion
+There is a belief that liquidity pools are required for DEXs due to the concurrency bottlenecks created by having users compete for swap UTxOs.
+There are a few issues with this belief but before getting to that, what do people mean by "concurrency bottleneck"?
+Doesn't cardano-swaps scale with the number of users?
+The answer is yes but only on the sell side.
+There are only as many swap UTxOs as there are sellers.
+In bull markets, where the number of buyers outnumber the number of sellers, the buyers will be racing to get the swaps first.

+Is this a problem that cardano-swaps should try to fix?
+Are liquidity pools actually better since buyers can be bundled together through batchers?
+The answer is more nuanced than what these questions suggest.
+Consider a TradFi exchange - they are all order books.
+And yet, order books are just an aggregate of limit orders that are first come, first serve.
+Therefore, this is the exact same condition that occurs with cardano-swaps.
+Despite this, TradFi is able to handle this concurrency issue without liquidity pools.

+How do they do this?
+The answer is to have other businesses take on that risk.
+These businesses are paid to absorb the risk from the end user.
+Consider a market maker, they fill the gaps in the order book to provide immediate liquity with the expectation that they will be able to reverse the trade for a profit later.
+You can think of it as *you buy from us now and we will settle against the order book later*.
+These market makers are essentially batchers that try to turn a profit through taking on the end-user's risk.

+Whenever there is risk, there will always be a demand for a business to minimize the risk (e.g. hedges, insurance, etc.).
+These businesses are not baked into the market, they are add-ons.
+Liquidity pools try to combine the functionality of the DEX with the risk management of the add-on businesses.
+In the process, it winds up being bad at both.
+The cardano-swaps DEX takes the approach *just do one thing and do it well, and allow businesses to easily be built on top of it*.
+Businesses can undoubtedly be created to act as an intermediary between end users and the cardano-swaps order book so that users don't need to worry about concurrency issues.

+"Hold on...
+I thought blockchain is supposed to *dis-intermediate*."
+This is a common belief but it is not accurate.
+The more correct belief is: *blockchain is supposed to eliminate the **requirement** to use intermediaries*.
+Consider banking, is it possible to live in the developed world without a bank account?
+How would you order things online?
+How would you get a loan?
+The world is currently set up so that prospering in the developed world **requires** a bank account.
+The banks know this and therefore don't need to treat users as true *customers*.
+What if you didn't need to use a bank?
+You could if you wanted to but you don't have to.
+Banks would behave very differently since they know users don't actually need them.
+The world would shift from *banking out of necessity* to *banking only if it adds value*.
+Liquid democracy is another example, you can delegate your vote if you want to but you can always vote directly.
+The very existence of the *do it yourself* option acts as a check on the behavior of intermidiaries.

+This protocol is designed with this very philosophy in mind - Alice can choose to interact with it through an intermediary (and therefore minimize her concurrency risk) or she can choose to interact with it herself.
+So is it an issue that the sell side demand may not always be able to keep up with the buy side?
+Probably not.

 ## Conclusion
 The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX.
 Thanks to the use of Beacon Tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, so too will the decentralization of the protocol.